Long Beach, CA Lightning Strike Map

 Live Lightning Data for Long Beach

-App links are added after release.
-For now, use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in Long Beach.
+Download the mobile app for live alerts, then use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in Long Beach.

 Thunderstorm Season in Long Beach